starman-underground/LedPipelines/scripts/README.md

 ```bash
 .\ConvertFontToProgmem.exe <font.ttf> <targetHeight>
 ```
-- The output from the script is written to ../include/resources/FontAtlas.h
+- The output from the script is written to `../include/resources/FontAtlas.h`.
 - The font must be a TrueType font file (.ttf).
 - The target height is the maximum height in pixels of a character in the generated font.
+- Here is an example used to generate the character atlas used in example 004 (fonts\TeenyTinyPixls-o2zo.ttf is not included due to licensing but can be found at https://resourceboy.com/fonts/teeny-tiny-pixls-font/).
+    ```bash
+    .\ConvertFontToProgmem.exe .\fonts\TeenyTinyPixls-o2zo.ttf 8
+    ```
 # ConvertBmpToProgmem.cpp
 This script converts a Bitmap image file into 1 or more C arrays for storage of small static images and animation frames.
 - If you use the script to convert a single image file into multiple C arrays with each array representing a frame, each frame must be the same size and stored horizontally in the bitmap image.